cloudgenetics/doc/frontend/getting-started.md

 Authentication for the frontend is provided through [Auth0](https://auth0.com/).
 Login to Auth0 using your Google/GitHub account.

 ### Application authentication
-To integrate Auth0 with the web app, the app must be registered with Auth0.
+[Register App as a Single-page webapp with Auth0](https://auth0.com/docs/applications/set-up-an-application/register-single-page-app) to integrate the web app with Auth0.

   1. Go to [`Dashboard > Applications`](https://manage.auth0.com/#/applications) and click Create Application.